Little-Mage/ShogiGUI-piece-sets/README.md

 The PNG folder contains all mentioned above in picture format.

-#### Credit: All the pieces were made by CouchTomato, but I arranged and edited them onto the ShogiGUI format so enjoy. :)
+#### Credit: All the pieces were made by CouchTomato, but I made them 3D, arranged and edited them onto the ShogiGUI format so enjoy. :)

 #### Pieces designed by peanatsu https://github.com/peanatsu/shogi_printout/releases